GSTJ/react-native-magic-modal/README.md

   return result.data;
 }
 ```

+That modal is the React Native one.
+The browser entry renders DOM, so the same modal on the web is a
+`<section>` with `<h2>` and `<button>` and imports nothing from React Native.
+The result contract is
+identical either way.

 Backdrop presses, completed swipes, system-dismiss actions, and `hideAll()` resolve the same promise
 with distinct reasons.
 System dismissal includes Android back, web Escape, and the native